evliang/craigslist-alert/README.md

-# CLex
+# Craigslist Alert

-CLex is a service that monitors and texts you about recent Craigslist listings that meet your interests.
-Receiving notifications reduces time spent on Craigslist, and enables you to be the first to respond.
+Craigslist Alert is a service that monitors and texts you about recent CL listings that meet your interests.
+Receiving notifications reduces time spent browsing Craigslist, while also enabling you to be the first to respond.

 ## Dependencies

-You need Elixir and Redis installed on your machine.
-You will also need a Twilio number that can send SMS.
+You need [Elixir](https://elixir-lang.org/) and [Redis](https://redis.io/) installed on your machine.
+You will also need a [Twilio number](https://www.twilio.com/) that can send SMS.

 ## Configuration